 Actual cost per portion

 Now we calculate the real costs per 180 gram portion.
-This is where the true differences lie.
+After managing kitchen operations for nearly a decade, I've learned this is where the true differences lie.

 Actual cost per 180g portion: